-Use only bits (sold separately) with 1/4" shank size, that are marked as suitable for the type of material being cut, and are marked with a speed equal or higher than the maximum speed marked on the tool.
-Do not use a bit with a cutting diameter larger than the opening in the base.
+- Use only bits (sold separately) with 1/4" shank size, that are marked as suitable for the type of material being cut, and are marked with a speed equal or higher than the maximum speed marked on the tool.
+Do not use a bit with a cutting diameter larger than the opening in the base. - Turn Router upside down, open Lock Lever and remove Base.

-- 2. Turn Router upside down, loosen Base Knob and remove Base. - 3.
-Place Small Wrench over Spindle to keep it from turning. - 4.
-Using Large Wrench, turn Collet counterclockwise to loosen, but do not remove. - Insert bit shank end into Collet as far as it will go, then pull up slightly so there is a minimum 1/16" gap at bottom of bit. - Place Small Wrench on Spindle and Large Wrench on Collet Nut, then tighten Collet Nut. - 7.
-Replace Base on Motor and tighten Base Knob.
+- 3. Press and hold Spindle Lock. - 4.
+Using Large Wrench, turn Collet counterclockwise to loosen, but do not remove. - 5.
+Insert shank end into Collet as far as it will go, then pull up slightly so there is a minimum 1/16" gap at bottom of bit. - 6.
+Secure bit in Collet using either of the following methods: - a.
+Hold Spindle Lock in and tighten Collet Nut with Large Wrench. - Place Small Wrench on Spindle and Large Wrench on Collet Nut, then tighten Collet Nut. - 7.
+Replace Base on Motor and close Lock Lever.